oroinc/documentation/user/back-office/activities/calendar-events/create-calendar-event.rst

    * **Reminders** --- A notification about the upcoming event.
 Click **+Add** to configure when and how OroCommerce and OroCRM remind the participants about the event:

-     * Specify the type of the notification: whether to show a flash message in Oro application or send the notification email.
+     * Specify the type of the notification: whether to show a flash message in the Oro application or send the notification email.
      * Select the time units in which the time lag between a reminder and the event is measured: minutes, hours, days, or weeks.
      * Enter what number of selected time intervals the time lag between a reminder and the event comprises.